-Even if you think you have something perfect for the brief, you dig it out and inevitably read it through and find it needs a bit of tweaking, or you realise it's only half-written, or you just imagined that it was semi-decent but actually it's awful and it's best to start again.
+Even if you think you have something perfect for the brief, you dig it out and read it through to find it needs a bit of tweaking, or you realise it's only half-written, or you just imagined that it was semi-decent but actually it's awful and it's best to start again.
 Then there are the cover letters, and ensuring it's not currently submitted somewhere else or you haven't published it before, and making sure you're making the best selection of work for that particular opportunity (for example, is this something the judges would like or is their style totally different?).
 It takes inordinate time, and in most cases for little or no reward.

 4) I spend a lot more time at writing than I thought I would.

 A lot of these are coming down to how I manage my time, I realise.